Bisgates/Stock_Trading_Simulation/README.md

 - `j`: Move backward in time
 - `b`: Buy stock
 - `c`: Sell stock
-- `q`: Quit and save transactions to a CSV file
+- `q`: Quit and save transactions to a CSV file, and will also display in terminal simultaneously

 ### License
 This project is licensed under the MIT License.